robinzyb/ECToolkits/README.md

 ```

 ## From source
-One can download the source code of cp2kdata by
+One can download the source code of ECToolkits by
 ```bash
 git clone https://github.com/robinzyb/ECToolkits.git ectoolkits
 ```